 If you have other problems or disagreement about access with the child, you can contact the Agency of Family Law, the bailiff's courts, or a lawyer.

 If all the following points apply to your situation, the bailiff’s court may help you bring your child back from access:

 - There is an enforceable agreement or decision on rights of access.
 (This will appear from the agreement or decision.)

 - The other parent has not returned the child after access.

 The bailiff’s court cannot help you if the agreement or decision on rights of access is not enforceable.

 Find addresses and telephone numbers of the bailiff’s courts (district courts) in Denmark

-Whether or not you have an enforceable decision or agreement, you might consider applying to the State Administration for sole custody or for a modification of the rights of access.
+Whether or not you have an enforceable decision or agreement, you might consider applying to the Agency of Family Law for sole custody or for a modification of the rights of access.